MetroModelingServices/metro_mce/README.md

 ## Travel Model Data Export
 The scripts in this folder are used to export the required data from the R travel demand model and the EMME travel supply model for import into the benefits calculator.
   - Various R scripts - these demand model scripts were revised to output trip productions, destination choice logsums, and the HH CVAL array - HIAs by workers and car ownership for each TAZ - to CSV format.
-See the j.hbw_Generation.R script for the mf.cval column order.
+See the k.hbw_Generation.R script for the mf.cval column order.
-  - convert_modechoice_pa_omx_part1.R and convert_modechoice_pa_omx_part2.R write the demand model mode choice PA trip matrices to OMX matrices.
+  - base|build_convert_modechoice_pa_omx_purpose.R write the demand model mode choice PA trip matrices to OMX matrices.
 These scripts required the [R OMX script](https://github.com/osPlanning/omx/tree/dev/api/r) which requires the [rhdf5](http://bioconductor.org/packages/release/bioc/html/rhdf5.html) package
   - parking_costs_to_omx.R converts the short term and long term parking cost by zone to an OMX matrix.
 This script required the [R OMX script](https://github.com/osPlanning/omx/tree/dev/api/r) which requires the [rhdf5](http://bioconductor.org/packages/release/bioc/html/rhdf5.html) package
   - mce_reliability_prep.py codes freeway interchange nodes, upstream and downstream distances, and calculates the link reliability measure for skimming.
 Run it after assignment and then skim the link @relvar attr.
   - bca_EMME_Export.bat exports the required matrices (mfs) and also calls ExportLinkResultsToCSV.py.
 This script requires [EMXtoOMX.py](https://github.com/bstabler/EMXtoOMX)
   - ExportLinkResultsToCSV.py writes out EMME link assignment results to a CSV file.
 The required link fields are listed below.
+  - mce_ithim.R, mce_ithim_coc.R - process model outputs and run the [R ITHIM](https://github.com/ITHIM/ITHIM) package for everyone or by COC
 ## Installation
 The benefits calculator is an implementation of the [FHWA bca4abm](https://github.com/RSGInc/bca4abm) calculator, which also does aggregate (i.e. trip-based) model calculations.
 To install bca4abm, follow the instructions [here](https://github.com/RSGInc/bca4abm/wiki/Installation).
 Next, clone this repo (metro_mce) to your machine.